data-science-ucsb/ds-website/resources.md

 ---
 title: Resources
 subtitle: >-
-  Here are some resources to help you get started learning!
+  Here are some resources to help you get started!
 image:
 layout: page